 The aim of this section is to compare the empirical performance of several models using real macroeconomic and financial data.
-In addition to the ARG and FTARG described in Section 2, we consider the model where $\sigma_t^2$ follows a log-normal distribution (LNORM) (using the SvPack in Ox provided by Kim et al (1998)).
-In addition, we consider 3 models where $e_t$ follows a student-t distribution: ARG-T, FTARG-T and LNORM-T. These 3 models are the same as the ARG, FTARG and LNORM models, respectively, but assume a student-t distribution for $e_t$ instead of normal.
-We run the models separately on 5 datasets, 4 of which are exchange rates (2 daily exchange rates and 2 monthly) and one dataset corresponds to UK inflation (see Table 6 for more details on the data).
-The dependent variable $y_t$ is either the level of inflation or the first difference of the log exchange rate.
-When $y_t$ is the return of the exchange rate, $x_t$ contains a constant and a lag of $y_t$ .
-When $y_t$ is inflation, $x_t$ contains a constant, two lags of inflation, the unemployment rate and two lags of the unemployment rate (as in the estimation of a Phillips curve, e.g. Staiger et al. (1997) or Sargent et al. (2006)).
+In addition to the ARG and FTARG described in Section 2, we consider the model where σ_t^2 follows a log-normal distribution (LNORM) (using the SvPack in Ox provided by Kim et al (1998)).
+In addition, we consider 3 models where e_t follows a student-t distribution: ARG-T, FTARG-T and LNORM-T. These 3 models are the same as the ARG, FTARG and LNORM models, respectively, but assume a student-t distribution for e_t instead of normal.
+We run the models separately on 4 datasets, 3 of which are exchange rates (1 daily exchange rate and 2 monthly) and one dataset corresponds to UK inflation (see Table 6 for more details on the data).
+The dependent variable y_t is either the level of inflation or the first difference of the log exchange rate.
+When y_t is the return of the exchange rate, x_t contains a constant and a lag of y_t .
+When y_t is inflation, x_t contains a constant, two lags of inflation, the unemployment rate and two lags of the unemployment rate (as in the estimation of a Phillips curve, e.g. Staiger et al. (1997) or Sargent et al. (2006)).
 The exchange rate data was obtained from the Federal Reserve Bank of St. Louis, and the inflation and unemployment rate data from OECD (2010).